gaweee/flashcrawl/README.md

 flashcrawl is a lightweight Puppeteer-backed crawler that captures metadata, HTML, and Markdown from public web pages.
 It is designed to plug into workflows such as n8n while remaining easy to operate and monitor.

 ## Features
 - `/crawl` endpoint that fetches a URL, follows up to five redirects, and returns structured headers, metadata, optional raw HTML, Markdown, and a SHA-256 hash of the Markdown.
-PDFs are auto-detected and converted to Markdown transparently.
+For PDFs the crawler stores a copy in `./tmp` (relative to the app) and reports the saved file path and size rather than attempting inline conversion.
 - Content hygiene: scripts, styles, and other non-content tags are stripped before Markdown conversion by default.
 Toggling sanitation and HTML inclusion is controlled via environment variables.
 - `/status` endpoint exposes uptime, crawl counters, and the latest watchdog observations.
 - Watchdog timer warns about event-loop stalls; console output is prettified with `chalk` and `ora` for quick status notes.